appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/best-practices.md

 - Create new feature branches if needed to isolate UI changes and avoid conflicts.

 - Consider breaking down large UI modifications into smaller tasks.

+- Divide work among developers so each person is responsible for different parts of the app to avoid overlap and conflicts.

 ## Regularly Pull Changes